DAGWorks-Inc/hamilton/docs/index.rst

 License
 ---------------

-Hamilton is released under the `BSD 3-Clause Clear License <https://github.com/stitchfix/hamilton/blob/main/LICENSE>`_.
+Hamilton is released under the `BSD 3-Clause Clear License <https://github.com/dagworks-inc/hamilton/blob/main/LICENSE>`_.
-If you need to get in touch about something, contact us at algorithms-opensource (at) stitchfix.com.
+If you need to get in touch about something, contact us at opensource (at) dagworks.io.

 .. _contributing: